Dates: July 21 – 25, 2025

 The target cohort size for the summer school is 40 students.
 Past and new participants are welcome to apply.
 This year, each student will be able to configure their own training week.
 If you are new to the summer school, you are recommended to take the foundational courses and then choose the rest of the courses from among the elective offerings in the Policy and Methods tracks.
 If you have participated in DMDU summer school in the past and are interested in taking a new class you have not taken before, you are welcome to join us.

-If you are interested in participating, please submit your application using the following link:
+If you are interested in participating, please submit your application using the following link: https://forms.office.com/r/X1XSS61pxm

-The deadline for applications for the summer school is April 21st , 2025.
+The deadline for applications for the summer school is April 21st, 2025.

-To partially cover summer school expenses, there is a registration fee of 350 USD.
-However, if you are a student (undergrad, postgraduate) or if you are a national from a developing country, then you can register with a reduced fee of 150 USD.
+To partially cover summer school expenses, there is a registration fee of 650 USD.
+However, if you are a student (undergrad, postgraduate) or if you are a national from a developing country, then you can register for the annual meeting with a reduced fee of 350 USD.
 Developing Country participants are determined by the World Bank Country and Lending Groups (https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups).
 The reduced fee applies to Low-Income Economies/Low-Middle Income Economies only.
+The leadership of the DMDU Society has secured lodging and travel expenses support for a limited number of accepted participants .
+Support will be determined based on the quality of the participants’ applications and the desired structure of the cohort.
+If you wish to be considered for financial support, please indicate that in your application.